Submitting Specimens for Legionella Testing

 Key points

-• ÐÇ¿ÕÓéÀÖ¹ÙÍø also performs Legionella molecular characterization.
+• ÐÇ¿ÕÓéÀÖ¹ÙÍø also performs Legionella culture and molecular characterization for research and surveillance.

 • ÐÇ¿ÕÓéÀÖ¹ÙÍø only accepts specimens from state public health laboratories and other federal agencies.